 - if you are worried and the first steps of listening and encouraging talking are not helping then seek professional help

-It may be helpful to talk to the school counselor, your family doctor, or a Youth One Stop Shop if there is one in your area.
+It may be helpful to talk to the school counsellor, your family doctor, or a Youth One Stop Shop if there is one in your area.

 IF YOUR YOUNG PERSON TELLS YOU THEY WANT TO DIE, TAKE IT SERIOUSLY.

 If you can't get in to see your family doctor then ring the psychiatric emergency service at your local hospital, or the child and youth mental health service.

 Encourage your young person to try Sparx, a computer game which has been designed to treat depression in young people and help them to learn to control their emotions with their thoughts.
 This is free to access for people in New Zealand via the Sparx website.

 Seek medical help if you are worried about your young person's injuries, or if they have taken an overdose.
 Depending on your level of concern, either: